Verolia/GitHubActions_testing/README.md

 You get feedback on what the problem is, where it failed.

 ## What actually happens:
-A temporary virual machine is built, and this machine runs the different commands on our code:
+A temporary virtual machine is built, and this machine runs the different commands on our code:

 ###  Backend checks:
 To ensure backend builds correctly, and all backend tests pass.